colinnewell/openerp-profile-decorator/README.md

     @profileit(_logger, timer=time.time)

 Your value of timer, if not None or omitted, is passed to the cProfile.Profile() constructor as keyword argument timer.
-If you omit it, the keywrod argument is not passed through to Profile().
+If you omit it, the keyword argument is not passed through to Profile().

 For more information on timers, see the [Python profiling documentation] [4]